 Special customization

-The Carmen Crew Management System for SAS (CMS) has some special customization to handle problems not covered by the core functionality.
+The Jeppesen Crew Management System for SAS (CMS) has some special customization to handle problems not covered by the core functionality.
 Much of this is handled by python scripts, but some parts are done by setting up different configurations in a special way.
 Those special configuration settings will be described a bit more in this chapter.

 Server environment configuration